rgrempel/elm-web-api/README.md

 before the Javascript function returns -- then the supplied `JE.Value` will be used as the default return value.
 -}
-syncOrReturn : Task Error JE.Value -> JE.Value -> Response x a
+syncOrReturn : Task Error JE.Value -> JE.Value -> Response

 {-| Respond to a Javascript function call by executing a `Task`, and using the completion of the `Task` to control the function's return value.